 Chambers USA 2021

-Bill Kroger is one of the leading energy litigation lawyers in the United States.
-He is one of only a few lawyers who Chambers USA has ranked “Band 1 for Oil and Gas Litigation - Nationwide” (2020 and 2021).
+Bill Kroger is a leading energy litigation lawyer in the United States, and one of only a few lawyers who Chambers USA has ranked “Band 1 for Oil and Gas Litigation - Nationwide” (2020 and 2021).

-Bill has also chaired the firm's Energy Litigation group since 2008, and is Co-Chair of the firm’s Energy Pillar.
+Bill has chaired the firm's Energy Litigation group since 2008, and is Co-Chair of the firm’s Energy Pillar.
 The Texas Lawyer selected the firm's Energy Litigation Group as the “Energy Litigation Department of the Year” in both 2016 and 2017.
-In 2020, Chambers ranked the Baker Botts Energy Litigation group as "Band 1" Nationally for Energy Litigation: Oil and Gas.
-The Legal 500 U.S. ranked the group as "Tier 1" in Oil & Gas Litigation for every year from 2010 to 2020.
+In 2020 and 2021, Chambers ranked the Baker Botts Energy Litigation group as "Band 1" Nationally for Energy Litigation: Oil and Gas.
+The Legal 500 U.S. ranked the group as "Tier 1" in Oil & Gas Litigation for every year from 2010 to 2021.
 The group is also recognized for its power practices.

 During his career, Bill has represented energy clients in many of the most significant power, renewable, oil and gas, and other energy disputes of the past 30 years.
 Many of these matters involve the development of new energy projects and technologies.
 They include:

-- Litigation and regulatory disputes for power and gas clients arising out of Winter Storm Uri that rocked the electric and gas markets in Texas in 2021;
+- Litigation and regulatory disputes for renewable, co-gen, and other power and gas clients arising out of Winter Storm Uri that rocked the electric and gas markets in Texas in 2021;

-- Defense of nuisance and construction claims against energy projects, including defense of the largest coastal wind farm in the United States against claims by the King Ranch and other plaintiffs on nuisance and other environmental claims; and
+- Defense of nuisance and construction claims against solar, wind, oil and gas, and other energy projects, including defense of the largest coastal wind farm in the United States; and

 - Kinder Morgan in multiple legal proceedings by parties seeking to block development of its $2 billion Permian Highway Pipeline;

-- Oil, gas and power claims involving price spikes, pipeline constraints, force majeure, and NAESB and other contractual disputes; arising out of freezes, storms, pandemics, and other events;
+- Oil, gas and power claims involving price spikes, pipeline constraints, force majeure, and NAESB and other contractual disputes; arising out of freezes, storms, pandemics, the invasion of Ukraine by Russia, and other events;

 - Corrosion claims involving crude oil tank cars, including trial against CIT Rail on $40 million of corrosion claims;